-In the fourth quarter of 2020, following the significant improvement in the outlook of global demand for ESGsustainable lithium products, the Company made a decision to add a number of workstreams to the preconstruction activities at the Project, with the objective of solidifying its unique market position as a future supplier of "low-carbon" high-purity 6% battery-grade lithium concentrate and potentially respond to a significant increase in demand from its customers.
-By demonstrating its ability to expand production in the short to intermediate term, the Company would take advantage of the current strong demand, and solidify its unique commercial advantage in delivering environmentally, socially sustainable and low carbon high purity lithium products to like-minded cathode and battery producers.
+The Company added a number of workstreams to the pre-construction activities at the Project, with the objective of solidifying its unique market position as a future supplier of "low-carbon" high-purity 6% battery-grade green lithium concentrate and potentially respond to a significant increase in demand from its customers.
+By demonstrating its ability to expand production in the near term, the Company would take advantage of the current strong demand, and solidify its unique commercial advantage in delivering environmentally, socially sustainable and low carbon high purity battery grade green lithium products to like-minded cathode and battery producers.

-As a result, the Company commenced a further feasibility study to target a higher production capacity than the 220,000 tonnes per annum of low carbon high purity lithium it will have once Production Phase 1 comes onstream (expected in 2022) through the addition of a second processing line with similar capacity.
-This scenario would consist of utilizing the same Production Phase 1 Production Plant infrastructure with the addition of a second production line that could potentially increase its capacity to 440,000ktpa of low carbon high purity lithium.
-In the first half of 2021, the Company expects to complete an updated feasibility study contemplating production at the rate of 440,000 tonnes per annum in Production Phase 2, utilizing feedstock of either or both of the Project's Xuxa deposit and Barreiro deposit, as described below (see Feasibility Studies for Increased Scale of Project in Production Phase 2).
+As a result, the Company commenced a further feasibility study to target a higher production capacity than the 220,000 tpa of low carbon high purity lithium it will have once Production Phase 1 comes onstream (expected in 2022) through the addition of a second processing line with similar capacity.
+This scenario would consist of utilizing most of the same Production Phase 1 Production Plant infrastructure with the addition of a second production line that could potentially double its capacity to 440,000tpa of battery grade high purity low carbon lithium.
+In May 2021, The Company completed a preliminary economic assessment (the "PEA") which projects exceptional economies of scale for Production Phase 2, resulting from the low capital expenditures of adding a second environmentally-friendly lithium processing line and vertically integrating it to the Project, mining an average of 1.68Mt per year during approximately 12.7 years of projected mine life.
+In the first half of 2021, the Company expects to complete an updated pre-feasibility study for Production Phase 2, utilizing feedstock of either or both of the Project's first or second deposits (respectively, Xuxa deposit and Barreiro deposit), as described below (see Feasibility Studies for Increased Scale of Project in Production Phase 2).

-This approach is the result of a thorough review of the Company's strategic priorities in light of the significant change in lithium market conditions and aims to significantly increase both the scale of the Project and its commercial and market importance on three fronts: future production, scale of mineral reserves and scale of mineral resources, all while maintaining its strategic leadership in ESG in the lithium supply chain.
+This approach is the result of a thorough review of the Company's strategic priorities in light of the significant change in lithium market conditions and aims to significantly increase both the scale of the